FIWARE/eIDAS/README.md

 ## How to use

-Run the container and mount local output folder
+Run the container and mount an existing local output folder
 ```
    docker run --mount type=bind,source="$(pwd)"/output,target=/out quay.io/pulledtim/eidas:latest
 ```